-Chamonix 5X8 cameras are primarily designed for outdoor landscape use.
-They are made with maple/walnut and high density carbon fiber.
-The carbon fiber mertieral is mainly used for the camera's base plate to ensure the stability and rigidity of the camera.
+Chamonix 5x8 view cameras are primarily designed for outdoor landscape use.
+However, this format is used by photographers for portraiture, still life compositions, or any subject that might be rendered in other formats, such as 4x5, 5x7, etc. The view cameras are made with teak combined with high density carbon fiber.
+The carbon fiber material is used for the camera's base plate to ensure the stability and rigidity of the camera.

-For this unique 5X8 format, Chamonix has two models: horizontal only model and convertible model.
-The former has a weight of only 2150g and the latter has a weight of 2840g.
-The horizontal only model uses Linhoff lens board while the convertible model uses Sinar lens board so a wider range of lenses can be used.
+For this unique 5x8 format, Chamonix makes two types: horizontal only and convertible.
+The convertible view camera's back can be changed from landscape to portrait view.
+The former has a weight of only 2150 g and the latter has a weight of 2840 g.
+The horizontal only model uses Linhof-type lens boards while the convertible model uses Sinar-type lens board so that a wider range of lenses can be used.

-For both models, Chamonix can make the front standard to take Acra-Swiss lens board for Acra-Swiss users.
+For both models, Chamonix can manufacture the front standard to take Arca-Swiss lens boards for the convenience of Arca-Swiss users.

-Chamonix 5X8 cameras are strictly handmade and all wood parts are hand coated.
-For 40 days, 12 coats of paint applied to the wood carefully.
-The wood polishing and painting job required a total of 90 days.
+In every stage of construction Chamonix 5x8 view cameras are totally handmade and all wood parts are coated by hand.
+For 40 days, 12 coats of clear varnish are carefully applied to the wood.
+The wood polishing and painting job requires a total of 90 days.

-There are three types of 5X8 camera, they are 058N horizontal, 058W horizontal, and 058W convertible.
-The difference is the "N" model has no metal side arms connecting camera back and the base, "W" model has that metal arm just like you see in the pictures below.
+Besides the convertible model–the 58WC–there are two models of the horizontal view camera: the 58NH horizontal and the 58WH horizontal.
+The difference is the "N" model has no metal side arms connecting the camera back and the base, while "W" model has that metal arm just like you see in the pictures below.